frutiemax92/YAT/README.md

 This is Yet Another Trainer for diffusion models, currently supports those models:
 1. SANA
 2. Pixart-Sigma
+3. Stable Diffusion 3.5

 It supports loading TAR folders in the WebDataset format (https://github.com/webdataset/webdataset) either from a secure Cloudflare R2 Bucket, public urls or from local folders.
 For public urls and local TAR folder, use the `urls` parameter.
 For the secure urls, see the Cloudflare R2 parameters in the next section.

 The trainer allows for multi-gpu training with `Accelerate` and dynamic aspect ratio bucketing; you don't need to train with square images only!

 For generating WebDatasets, it is highly suggested to use Img2Dataset (https://github.com/rom1504/img2dataset) for downloading the images and generating at the same time the TAR folders.

+The code also allows for Lycoris Finetuning (not Dreambooth) as it can give faster convergence due to a lower parameter count/different reparametrization.
+Tested to work correctly with Lora, Locon and Loha, the other algorithms give an error as of writing.

 This is currently tested under Ubuntu 24.04.1 LTS.